Kojobo/CreativePortfolio/content/portfolio/1w_bankruptcy.md

 <img src="/portfolio/Bankruptcy_files/bankruptcy_data_site.PNG" alt="DOJ CH7 Data page" width="600px" height="600px"/>

-Over the nearly two decades that this data has been published, not only has the layout and naming conventions of these data tables changed, the file formats have changed as well.
+Over the nearly two decades that this data has been published, not only have the layout and naming conventions of these data tables changed, the file formats have changed as well.
 An RMarkdown file laying out all the steps I took to retreive and reformat the data can be found on my github account.

-### Recreating the Charts and Graphics

-After collecting and cleaning the data, I began working my way through the report.
-Page by page, I recalculated all of the statistics and recreated the charts.The original report is nearly 50 pages and has over 20 charts, so to avoid making this post unbearably long I decided to include only a portion of the pages in this post.
-Check out my github to see the full list of RMarkdown files containing the updated pages of the report as well as the code I used to generate them.